 - (1) Messrs.
-Green, King, Mailender and Wolfram were omitted from the Director Compensation Table as they do not receive compensation for service on our Board of Directors.
-Mr. King's compensation is reflected in the Summary Compensation Table. - (2) Reflects the prorata portion of the annual stipend received for service on the Board of Directors during 2011.
+King, Mailender and Wolfram were omitted from the Director Compensation Table as they do not receive compensation for service on our Board of Directors.
+Mr. King's compensation is reflected in the Summary Compensation Table. - (2) Reflects the annual stipend received for service on the Board of Directors during 2012.
 Board members are also reimbursed for out-of-pocket expenses incurred in connection with their board service.
 Such reimbursements are not included in this Table.
-There are no other fees earned for service on the Board of Directors. - (3) As of the end of our 2011 fiscal year, Mr. Jones held zero vested and 822 unvested stock options, and Mr. Lacy held zero vested and 1,644 unvested stock options.
-All of such stock options are exercisable at a price of \$1,000 per share and expire on June 1, 2020.
+There are no other fees earned for service on the Board of Directors. - (3) Amounts earned by each of the directors in fiscal 2012 include fees earned for the first quarter of fiscal 2012, which were paid in fiscal 2011.
+For Messrs.
+Griffith and Halkyard, the first quarter fees paid in fiscal 2011 were \$25,000.
+For Messrs.
+Jones, Lacy and Sheehan, the first quarter fees paid in fiscal 2011 were \$27,500, \$31,250 and \$28,750 respectively. - (4) As of the end of our 2012 fiscal year, Mr. Jones held zero vested and 822 unvested stock options, and Mr. Lacy held zero vested and 1,644 unvested stock options.
+All of such stock options are exercisable at a price of \$1,000 per share and expire on June 1, 2020. - (5) In December 2012, Messrs.
+Griffith, Halkyard and Sheehan were each granted options to purchase 106.38 shares of D&B Entertainment stock.
+All such stock options are exercisable at a price of \$1,410.09 per share.
+The options will vest one year from date of grant and expire on December 5, 2022.

 The members of our Board of Directors, other than Messrs.
 Griffith, Halkyard, Jones, Lacy and Sheehan, are not separately compensated for their services as directors, other than reimbursement for out-of-pocket expenses incurred in connection with rendering such services.
 In addition to reimbursement for out-of-pocket expenses incurred in connection with their board service, Messrs.
-Griffith, Halkyard, Jones, Lacy and Sheehan receive an annual stipend of \$100,000 per year for serving as members of our Board of Directors.
+Griffith, Halkyard, Jones, Lacy and Sheehan receive an annual stipend of \$10,000 per year for serving as members of our Board of Directors.
 Mr. Jones receives an additional annual stipend of \$10,000 for serving as Chair of our Compensation Committee.
-Mr. Lacy receives an additional annual stipend of \$25,000 for serving as our Lead Director.
+Mr. Lacy receives an additional annual stipend of \$25,000 for serving as our Lead Independent Director.
 Mr. Sheehan receives an additional annual stipend of \$15,000 for serving as Chair of our Audit Committee.
-Messrs.
-Jones and Lacy participate in D&B Entertainment's 2010 Management Incentive Plan and each has received an option grant in consideration of their service on our Board of Directors.
+Each of Messrs.
+Griffith, Halkyard, Jones, Lacy and Sheehan participate in D&B Entertainment's 2010 Management Incentive Plan and has received an option grant in consideration of his service on our Board of Directors.